Chem2527/argocd-new/README.md

-## GitOps Tools: ArgoCD
+## GitOps Tool: ArgoCD

 ArgoCD is a GitOps tool designed to keep Kubernetes clusters synchronized with Git repositories.

-Key Components of ArgoCD:
+## Key Components of ArgoCD:

-VCS: Connects to Git repositories and retrieves the desired state.
+**VCS**: Connects to Git repositories and retrieves the desired state.

-Application Controller: Runs inside the Kubernetes cluster and compares the current state of deployed resources to the desired state defined in Git.
+**Application Controller**: Runs inside the Kubernetes cluster and compares the current state of deployed resources to the desired state defined in Git.

-API Service: Provides authentication and UI/CLI access to interact with ArgoCD.
+**API Service**: Provides authentication and UI/CLI access to interact with ArgoCD.

-Redis: Caches data to improve performance and handle state restoration after crashes.
+**Redis**: Caches data to improve performance and handle state restoration after crashes.

-Dex: Provides SSO (Single Sign-On) capabilities for authentication.
+**Dex**: Provides SSO (Single Sign-On) capabilities for authentication.

 ## ArgoCD Installation
 ```bash